gbm1015/nosql-challenge/README.md

 "Eat Safe, Love" food magazine had specific questions they wanted answered, which will help them find the locations they wished to visit and/or avoid.
 Used NoSQL_analysis_final.ipynb for this section of the challenge.

-Some notes to be aware of while exploring the dataset:
+Some notes about the dataset:
 - RatingValue refers to the overall rating decided by the Food Authority and ranges from 1-5.
 The higher the value, the better the rating.
   This field also included non-numeric values such as 'Pass', where 'Pass' meant that the establishment passed their inspection but wasn't given a number rating.
 Non-         numeric values changed to nulls during the database setup before converting ratings to integers.
 - The scores for Hygiene, Structural, and ConfidenceInManagement worked in reverse.
 This meant, the higher the value, the worse the establishment is in these areas.